 1.4.
 The product description of the respective licensed software also forms part of the license conditions.

 1.5.
-Mikogo is a registered trademark of Snapview GmbH, Mannheim, Germany.
+Mikogo is a registered trademark of Snapview GmbH, Munich, Germany.

 2.1.
 The laws of the Federal Republic of Germany are applicable for this contract, to the exclusion of the United Nations Convention on the International Sale of Goods.